Asian-Pan-Genome/APGp1-Haplotype-Popgen/05_complex_regions/README.md

 #### SCR Identification

-SCRs were identified from 1-kb windows with 500-bp steps using graph-derived complexity annotations.
+SCRs were identified from 1-kb windows with 500-bp steps using graph-derived complexity annotations [(Han et al. 2026)](under review).

 Windows were classified into: